 Home > Health & Wellness > Health Library > Organ Transplants: Antirejection Medicines

-People who have had an organ transplant need antirejection medicines, or immunosuppressants.
-This is because your
+People who have had an organ transplant need antirejection medicines.
+This is because the

 immune system will try to destroy the new organ.
-These medicines weaken your immune system and
+These medicines are also called immunosuppressants.
+They weaken your immune system and

 decrease your body's ability to destroy your new organ.
-But they also decrease your body's ability to fight infections, cancer, and other diseases.
+But they also decrease how well your body can fight infections, cancer, and other diseases.

 Here are some of the medicines you may need to take.
 You may have to take other medicines to prevent infection or to control other health problems you have (like high blood pressure).

-high dose of a corticosteroid is given right before
+high dose of a steroid medicine is given right before

 your transplant.
-It decreases your immune system's activity, reduces
+It decreases your immune system's activity.
+It also reduces

 Taking high doses